 As with most handheld vacuums, the WV200UK doesn’t have a traditional floorhead.
 Instead, the primary nozzle is built into the vacuum’s head.

 This nozzle doesn’t have a rotating brush bar.
-Powered brush bars are more effective at removing dirt and debris from carpets, as they agitate fibres while cleaning.
+We still found that the WV200UK provided strong cleaning performance, but powered brush bars are more effective at removing dirt and debris from carpets, as they agitate fibres while cleaning.

 Sadly, the Shark Handheld WV200UK also doesn’t come with a motorised attachment.
-A non-motorised pet tool is included, which is useful for sucking up hair on carpets or car interiors, but a turbo tool would have been a welcome addition.
+A non-motorised pet tool is included (see the photo above), which we found useful for sucking up hair on carpets or car interiors, but a turbo tool would have been a welcome addition.

 Aside from the pet tool, the WV200UK comes with a combination crevice/dusting brush attachment.
 This adds to the vacuum’s long and thin design, making it a useful tool for cleaning under furniture or in other awkward places.